YaoSiqi2003/YaoSiqi2003.github.io/pages/main.md

 ### About me

-I'm currently a 4th-year Ph.D. candidate in [Department of Computer Science and Engineering](https://www.cse.ust.hk) at [Hong Kong University of Science and Technology](http://www.ust.hk), where I'm supervised by Prof. [Wei Wang](http://www.cse.ust.hk/~weiwa/).
+I'm currently a final-year Ph.D. candidate in [Department of Computer Science and Engineering](https://www.cse.ust.hk) at [Hong Kong University of Science and Technology](http://www.ust.hk), where I'm supervised by Prof. [Wei Wang](http://www.cse.ust.hk/~weiwa/).
 Prior to that, I received my B.Eng. degree in Software Engineering from [Nanjing University](https://www.nju.edu.cn) in 2018.

 My research interests cover the board area of distributed systems and cloud computing, with special focus on machine learning systems and serverless computing.